chariotsofiron/chariotsofiron.github.io/src/mira.md

 > Why don't INC and DEC update carry flag?

-- Allows for carry flag to be preserved/used across iterations in loops
+- Preserves the carry flag across iterations in loops
-- It's just as easy to detect roll-overs using N and Z flags
+- The N and Z flags can detect rollovers
 - x86 does it the same way

 > Why no dedicated call/subroutine instructions?

-- Would likely violate 1 cycle per byte of instruction objective
+- It is difficult to perform this instruction in 1 cycle which Would violate the 1 cycle per byte objective
 - The data path for these instructions is complicated, they require post/pre increment/decrement support on a stack pointer
 - Don't want to waste a full register on a stack pointer
 - User can decide what calling convention is most efficient